wrench-project/pmbs2025_calibration_casestudy1_reproducibility/calibration/README.md

 	`path_to_json` The path to save the resulting json object to.
 If empty (default), the json object is instead output on std_out

 # `run_single_calibration.py`
-A command line utility to calibrate the simulator using a single set of experiments.
+A command-line utility to calibrate the simulator using a single set of experiments.
 Generates an output pickle file of the experiments and calibration.
 ```bash
 ./run_single_calibration.py
 	-wd <workflow_dir>